uzh-bf/klicker-uzh/docs/docs/docs/basics/evaluation.md

 5. **Chart Type:** This dropdown can be used to change the type of chart.
 There are 5 chart types available: Pie Chart, Bar Chart, Histogram, Word Cloud, and Table.
 6. **Choices:** This list shows all possible answers (only for SC/MC).
 7. **Statistics:** Statistics are only displayed for number range questions.
-8. / 9. **Chart:** The chart is only displayed after the "Show Graph" button is clicked.
+8. **Chart:** The chart is only displayed after the "Show Graph" button is clicked.
 Providing this feature enables the speaker to wait until enough participants answered the question before showing the results.
+9. **Export CSV:** Clicking this button exports all collected results in a CSV format.
+10. **Export PDF:** Clicking this button opens the print preview, which can be used to print the current session evaluations to a PDF of on paper.

 ![Evaluation](assets/evaluation_2.png)